SimVascular/svMultiPhysics/tests/cases/fluid/pipe_RCR_sv0D/README.md

 ```
 in the repository root.

-To do so, you can run the following in the svFSIplus repository root:
+To do so, you can run the following in the svMultiPhysics repository root:
 ```
 git clone https://github.com/SimVascular/svZeroDSolver.git
 cd svZeroDSolver